KM8Oz/WhizApp/README.md

 3. **Interact with the Assistant**:

    Begin chatting with the assistant by typing in the input field and pressing Enter.
-The assistant will generate responses based on your chat history and provide relevant information or assistance.
+The assistant will generate responses based on your Context and provide relevant information or assistance.

 4. **Perform Tasks**:

-   You can ask the assistant to perform various tasks such as sending messages, retrieving chat history, managing contacts, and more.
+   You can ask the assistant to perform various tasks such as searching for images with `/image [query]`, managing contacts, and more.
 Simply provide the necessary commands or instructions, and the assistant will execute them accordingly.

 ## Configuration

-The application can be configured using the `config.yaml` file.
-The following configuration options are available:

 - `wpProto`:
-  - `phoneNumber`: Your WhatsApp account phone number.
   - `clientName`: The name of the client.
   - `sessionFile`: The file path to store the session information.
-  - `timeout`: The timeout duration for the WhatsApp connection.
+  - `targetsFile`: The file path to store the targets information.

 ## Contributing